Everything travelers need to know about novel coronavirus - Local News 8

 An increasing number of travel advisories have been issued by countries around the world, urging caution for select destinations, and discouraging travel to others.

 The US State Department’s travel warning for China is at the highest level — Level 4: Do not travel.
-The department’s warning for travel to Iran, which was already at Level 4 prior to the outbreak, was reissued on February 26 to add information about coronavirus.
+The department’s warning for travel to Iran, which was already at Level 4 prior to the outbreak, was recently updated to add information about coronavirus.

-Level 2 warnings, urging increased caution, are in effect for Japan and Hong Kong due to the outbreak.
+Level 2 warnings, urging increased caution, are in effect for Japan, Hong Kong and Macau due to the outbreak.

 The United Kingdom and Canada are among many other nations that have issued travel warnings for China, South Korea and other destinations.